-The next step is to register the authorized redirect URI for Hub in Microsoft Live.
+The next step is to register the authorized redirect URI for Hub in the Microsoft Azure portal.

-Use the value that is stored as the Application Id for the Client ID setting in Hub.
+Use the value from this field as the Client ID setting in Hub.

 Enable the Auth Module in Hub

-To complete the setup, store the client ID and secret from the authorization service in the Microsoft Live auth module.
+To complete the setup, store the client ID and secret from the authorization service in the Microsoft Account auth module.

-Copy the Application Id from the Microsoft Application Registration Portal and paste it into the Client ID input field in Hub.
+Copy the Application (client) ID from Microsoft Azure and paste it into the Client ID input field in Hub.

-Click the Generate New Password button in the Application Secrets section of the Microsoft Application Registration Portal, copy the value, then paste it into the Client secret input field in Hub.
+Copy the value for the Client secret from Microsoft Azure and paste it into the Client secret input field in Hub.

 Configure the optional settings for the authentication module.
 For more information, see Additional Settings.